kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 [Martin Hellman](https://ee.stanford.edu/~hellman/) and
 [Ralph Merkle](http://www.merkle.com/) in 1976.
 They also played a crucial role in ending the monopoly on cryptography.
 We may take it for granted now but this was a crucial defining moment in the history.
-Imagine a tehcnically armed g-o-v-e-r-n-m-e-n-t that can read emails, whatsapp messages, text messages, photos, bank transactions, social life, credit card purchases, etc. It would lead to an efficient version of
+Imagine a technically armed g-o-v-e-r-n-m-e-n-t that can read emails, whatsapp messages, text messages, photos, bank transactions, social life, credit card purchases, etc. It would lead to an efficient version of